The start of the 21st century brought audiences a movie with one of the most thought-out and poignant soundtracks of all time.

 Americana musician Pete Roberts originally wrote ‘I Am Weary (Let Me Rest)’ in the early 1930s.
 He was an instrumental figure in the early days of the Bluegrass movement.
 He often played with the group The Country Gentlemen.
 The Cox Family recorded their own version of this classic song for the O Brother, Where Art Thou? film.

-Related: If you like bluegrass music, you’ll love our pick of the best bluegrass music ever recorded.
+Related: best bluegrass music ever recorded.

 O Death – Ralph Stanley